 There should only be one H1 on a page, and this should closely mirror your page’s title tag.

 H2s, H3s, and so on are all subheadings of decreasing importance.
 They should be used as titles for the sub-sections within your pages’ hierarchy.

 Meta descriptions are what show up on search engine results pages under your page title.

-If your meta descriptions are especially well written, you might enjoy a higher click-through rate on search engine results pages, and thus, get more visitors.
-A higher click-through rate could also give you a rankings boost.
+If your meta descriptions are especially well-written, you might enjoy a higher click-through rate on search engine results pages and get more visitors as a result.
+A higher click-through rate could also boost your rankings.